UtkarshJoshi97/MSBA-6131-Business-Analytics/README.md

 https://quickstats.nass.usda.gov/src/glossary.pdf.

 The client has also provided a map of their current suppliers:
--- Hideen due to NDA
+-- Hidden due to NDA